 Lawyers for a Safer America: Want to reduce gun violence?
 ACS is partnering with the Brady Center’s Legal Action Project, the nation's only public interest legal practice dedicated to fighting in the courts to reduce gun violence.
 We are recruiting attorney volunteers to join their national pro bono alliance, Lawyers for a Safer America.
 Lawyers from any legal specialty are welcome.
 Please email LCEmails@acslaw.org for more information on how to get involved.

 ACS-Spread the Vote Voting Rights Partnership: Spread The Vote (STV) is a non-profit that helps individuals obtain government issued IDs in states that require ID to vote.
-STV is currently working in Virginia, Tennessee, and Georgia and will be shortly expanding to Florida and Texas.
-Starting in 2018, STV needs help researching and compiling guides that outline state-specific voting law and the process for obtaining an ID and registering to vote in that state.
+STV is currently working in Florida, Georgia, Indiana, Louisiana, North Carolina, Tennessee, Texas, Virginia, and West Virginia.
+STV needs help researching and compiling guides that outline state-specific voting law and the process for obtaining an ID and registering to vote in that state.
 If you live in one of these states and would like to participate, please email LCEmails@acslaw.org with the subject line "Spread the Vote".